War… What is it good for? Not payday lenders.

 Parties against payday loans vehemently disagree.
 They point to the excessive interest rates, commonly hidden fees, and increased rate of default as more than reason enough to ban payday lending everywhere, forever.

 Who’s right?
-That’s for America to decide, perhaps even state-by-state.
+That’s for America to decide, state-by-state.
 In any case, it seems like more change is on the horizon.